 - 1. Set the load to approx. 102% nominal current of the PSI device, for the example model with 170 A this would be 173.4 A, rounded to 174 A. - 2.
-In the display, tap MENU, then "General Settings", then go to Page 7 and then tap START. - 3.
+While the DC output is switched off tap MENU on the display, then "General Settings", then go down to "Calibrate device" and finally tap START. - 3.
 In the next screen select: Current calibration, then Calibrate output val. and NEXT.
 The device will switch on the DC output, set a certain current limit while loaded by the load/sink and show the measured output current as I-mon. - 4.
 The next screen requests you to enter the output current Measured value= measured with your shunt.
 Enter it using the keypad and assure yourself the value is correct and submit with ENTER. - 5.
-Repeat step 4. for the next three steps (total of four steps).
+Repeat point 4. for the next three steps (total of four steps).